Kitchen Trends According to the Experts

 The extraction systems required for large open plan areas need to be powerful enough to prevent cooking smells spreading throughout the home.
 Previously, these hoods have been either stainless steel boxes that look like they have been borrowed from an episode of Kitchen Nightmares or worse, a prop from a science fiction movie with no real explanation of why or how it integrates with the rest of your interior design.

 These pendant lights (pictured) are also powerful extractors which bring the interior design and the practical elements of open plan living together in a single solution.
-We expect to see many more designs like this in 2018.
+We expect to see many more designs like this.